Taapsee Pannu's Emotional Post After ‘Thappad' Wrap-Up Will Melt Your Heart

 "Anubh, you have been a rock to me through all this!
 Thank you for ragging me and thank you for all the love!
 And lastly thank you for being you," he wrote. (sic)

-Actor Dia Mirza, who is also playing a key role in Thappad, thanked Sinha for "bringing so many incredible women together".
+Actor Dia Mirza, who is also playing a key role in Thappad, thanked Sinha for "bringing so many incredible women together."
 The film is mainly shot in Uttar Pradesh and Delhi.
 It will release on March 6, 2020.

 Meanwhile, the motion poster of Taapsee's biopic Rashmi Rocket was released recently, in which she will be playing the role of Rashmi.
 Produced by Ronnie Screwvalla's RSVP Movies, the film will be directed by Akarsh Khuranna.

-Taapsee has also finished shooting another sports biopic, Saand Ki Aankh, in which she will play the role of Chandro Tomar and Bhumi Pednekar has essayed the role of Prakashi Tomar.
+Taapsee has also finished shooting another sports biopic, Saand Ki Aankh, in which she will play the role of Chandro Tomar, and Bhumi Pednekar has essayed the role of Prakashi Tomar.
 They are the world's oldest sharpshooters.